vardhandongre/Respact/README.md

   <img src="assets/diagram.gif">
 </p>

-This repository contains code for reproducing results.
+This repository contains code for ReSpAct.
 If you find this work useful in your research, please cite:

 ```
 @misc{dongre2024respactharmonizingreasoningspeaking,